javiergs/javiergs/README.md

 - 👋 Hi, I’m @javiergs
 - 👨🏻‍🏫 I teach diverse topics in software design and programing languages
 - 👀 I’m looking to collaborate on Intelligent Systems and Human-Centered AI
-- 🌱 I’m currently learning Big Data on AWS
+- 🌱 I’m currently writting a book about Fundamentals on Affect-Driven Systems
 - 📫 mscjaviergs@gmail.com

 <!---